 An avid writer, Andy has published in the Willamette Sports Law Journal.
 He occasionally writes for the New York State Bar Association’s Entertainment, Arts, & Sports Law Section.
 You can read his most-popular “law review” article—a semi-humorous tax-law piece—here.
 It was published in the ASU Sports and Entertainment Law Journal in spring 2011.
 Andy’s article about social media in litigation was the cover article for the February 2013 issue of the New York State Bar Association’s Journal.
 His work has been cited in Senator Tom Coburn’s (R-OK) Wastebook, as well as multiple online and print publications.
 He has been interviewed on Midpoint and Anderson Cooper 360 regarding the NFL’s tax-exempt status.

 Andy is also a regular contributor to and the current editor-in-chief of the Supreme Court of Vermont Law Blog.

 He earned his J.D., cum laude, from Vermont Law School.
 While in law school he was Technology Editor for the Vermont Law Review.
 He was Justice of the Arthur Chapter of Phi Alpha Delta Law Fraternity during his second year.
 He was also co-chair of the VLS Sports & Entertainment Law Society for two years and he is the co-founder of the National Sports & Entertainment Law Society.

-During law school, Andrew clerked with the Office of the Vermont Attorney General in the Criminal Division, handling several criminal appeals.
-He argued before the Vermont Supreme Court under Vermont’s student-practice rule.
+During law school, Andy also clerked with the Office of the Vermont Attorney General in the Criminal Division, handling several criminal appeals.
+During his clerkship, he argued before the Vermont Supreme Court under Vermont’s student-practice rule.

 Email Andrew B. Delaney